-Planet Aid supports development projects in Mozambique working in partnership with Ajuda de Desenvolvimento de Povo para Povo (ADPP).
-ADPP’s education projects furthers Planet Aid’s mission, which is to improve access to training and quality education, and to increase health awareness and encourage healthy lifestyles.
+Planet Aid supports development projects in Mozambique working in partnership with Ajuda de Desenvolvimento de Povo para Povo (ADPP Mozambique).
+ADPP Mozambique’s education and nutrition projects further Planet Aid’s mission, which is to improve access to training and quality education, and to increase health awareness and encourage healthy lifestyles.

 In many developing countries, a gender imbalance persists in school enrollment and completion.
 Research shows that educated women are less likely to marry early, more likely to have healthy babies, and are more likely to send their own children to school.
-The word "nikhalamo" comes from the local Chuabo language and means “girl child, stay in school”.
-The Nikhalamo project uses this Chuabo name as it is aimed at increasing the enrollment, retention, transition and completion of vulnerable girls in the upper primary school (6th and 7th grades) to lower secondary school (8th to 10th grades).
-In 2016, over 2,000 vulnerable girls were enrolled in schools in Namacurra District, Zambezia Province.
-The project has been working with 17 primary schools and 3 secondary schools, and conducted numerous community campaigns to raise awareness about the importance of girls’ education.
+The word "nikhalamo" comes from the local Chuabo language and means “I am here to stay.”
+The Nikhalamo project uses this Chuabo name as it is aimed at increasing the enrollment, retention, transition, and completion of vulnerable girls in the upper primary school (sixth and seventh grades) to lower secondary school (eighth to tenth grades).
+The project worked with more than 1,300 vulnerable girls in 2017 alone, and conducted 270 door-to-door community campaigns to raise awareness about the importance of girls’ education.

 One World University

 One World University (OWU) was established in 1998 with the idea of training professionals in the field of education and poverty alleviation.
 It is one of 47 institutions of higher learning in Mozambique approved by the Ministry of Education.
 Students earn one of two bachelor’s degrees offered: a degree that enables them to train primary school teachers at teacher training colleges, or a degree in community development.
 The university has approximately 150 students in residence and also offers courses through an online distance education program.
 Read more about OWU.